 Mun means literally “door” or “gate”. „Entering the gate“ is an important period of your training – the beginning, the proverbial first step oon the thousand miles journey.
 Mun also means „school“ or „system“ – Hung Kyun is often called Hung Mun or Fu Hok Mun as well.

 Gung Ji Fuk Fu Kyun – especially the first part, Gung Ji Kyun – is about developing solid basics: stances, „bridges“, hip rotation, footwork, basic structure and mechanics, movement in general.
-When you start to train Hung Kyun, mastering the fundamentals is a must.
+When you start to train Hung Kyun, mastering the fundamentals is a must (see a detailed step by step progression in out PHK Intro Kit: A Beginner’s Guide to Chinese Martial Arts).

 “Entering the Gate” and “Taming the Tiger“ can be also interpreted literally – whenever you enter the gym or practice on your own, you must always practice Gung Ji Fuk Fu Kyun, at least once.
 Well…Do you?